If you would like to read our Terms of Service, Privacy, and Cookie Policies, please go here.

 Where do you store my data and how is it protected?

 - All data is hosted on Amazon’s AWS service.
 Our main servers are located in Virginia, USA and backup servers are located in Frankfurt, Germany.
 You can read more about AWS here.
+Note that we prevent access to information by any third party by encrypting your data in-transit (end-to-end, including within the virtual private cloud at AWS) using secure TLS cryptographic protocols (TLS 1.2), and Advanced Encryption Standard (AES) is used with a 256-bit key to encrypt data at rest including the backups of the information.
+You can read more about security here.

 - All Typeform employees are bound by strict confidentiality agreements.